jescalan/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 ## Next steps

 This guide discussed how to generate credentials on-demand so that the access credentials no longer need to be written to disk.
-Next, learn about the [Tokens and Leases](/guides/identity/lease.html) so that you can control the lifecycle of those credentials.
+Next, learn about the [Direct Application Integration](/guides/secret-mgmt/app-integration.html) so that your application can leverage the secrets managed by Vault.